Minestrone Soup with Spinach and Parmesan (Thick & Hearty)

 All kinds of different vegetables, fresh or frozen, are interchangeable in the soup and if there's a few ingredients you don't have on hand, don't sweat it.
 This recipe also calls for mini elbow noodles but once again, you can substitute any kind of little pasta or even rice into the soup.

-Since the soup calls for so many vegetables, it’s a great clean-out-the-fridge kind of meal.
+Since the soup calls for so many vegetables, its a great clean-out-the-fridge kind of meal.
 You may have had minestrone before, but making it with your own homemade vegetable stock will increase the flavor tenfold.

 About Vegetable Stock